rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 If so how?
 e.g.
 Is it explicit: The component is terminated by the client before entering a low power state and it expected that the component puts any associated hardware in a low power mode?
-Is it implicit, in that when the system, is put in a low power state the associated hardware is put into a low power state by the operating system cooperating with the drivers?
+Is it implicit, in that when the system, is put in a low power state the associated hardware is put into a low power state by the operating system cooperating with the drivers?  etc.
-etc.

 ## Asynchronous Notification Model

 Must the component support asynchronous notifications?
+A) Yes
 If yes what is the approach?
-Callbacks?
-A) Yes
-Blocked call?
-A) Yes
+A) Callbacks or Blocked call
 If callbacks, the component will be providing the execution context, what are the threading rules?
 A) Calling thread may have to read the return codes.

-If messages are shared, what are responsibilities for managing the memory allocation, etc.
+If messages are shared, what are responsibilities for managing the memory allocation, etc?
-A) In this case, memory is atmost shared between 2 layers.
-In many cases, Execution is sequential and upon successful execution, memory is handled likewise.
-Sometimes, Proper synchronisation is adopted with return codes.
+A) In Shared memory, the memory is shared between two layers.
+In many cases execution is sequential and upon successful execution, the memory is handled likewise.
+Sometimes proper synchronisation is adopted with return codes.

 ## Blocking calls

 Are any of the exposed methods allowed to block (sleep or make system calls that can block)?
 A) Yes

 Call out specific methods that are allowed to block.
 A)  wifi_init()
-    Following are Not allowed, but may block occasionally, wifi_startNeighborScan
-    wifi_apDisassociatedDevice_callback_register
-    wifi_newApAssociatedDevice_callback_register
-    wifi_mgmt_frame_callbacks_register
+    The following API may call and get blocked based on invocation wifi_startNeighborScan()
+    wifi_apDisassociatedDevice_callback_register()
+    wifi_newApAssociatedDevice_callback_register()
+    wifi_mgmt_frame_callbacks_register()

 How is a blocked call prematurely terminated?
-No manual possibility.
-It's automatically terminated after Fulfillment / wait for poll period.
+A) No manual possibility.
+It should be automatically terminated after execution or wait for poll period.

 ## Internal Error Handling

 If the component detects an internal error (e.g. out of memory) what should it do?
 A) This is not handled at component level.
-Rely on SIGKILL.
+Rely on HAL return error codes and OS exceptions.

 ## Persistence Model

 Is the sub-system interfaced to by the HAL interface expected to remember any configuration set by calls to the HAL interface?
 A) YES

 How and when is the expected configuration to be applied.
 Linked to Initialization and startup above.
-A) Predominantly during the subsystem init's.
+A) During the subsystem initialization stage.

 If configuration is expected to be maintained, how is it reset back to defaults and what implications are there w.r.t upgrading and downgrading of the subsystem.
 A) A seperate standalone config is maintained for the Reset case.
-Also, the Client abstracted would always be in sync with the defaulted config.
+Also, the Client abstracted config would always be in sync with the defaulted config.

 How would this be managed?
-A) A seperate reset indicator is looked up while initialisation and acted accordingly.
+A) A seperate reset indicator is looked up while initialization and acted accordingly.

 # Non functional requirements

 Any non-functional requirements not specific to the operation of the components and interfaces.
 A) Retrieving revisions and capabilities.

 ## Logging and debugging requirements

 Is the component expected to provide logging for debug and diagnostic purposes?
 A) Yes
 If yes, are there any rules (file naming conventions, etc.) that the component should abide by?
-A) No. Yet, there are few requirements of redirecting logs to specified files.
+A) Yes the log files has naming convention depends upon the logs.
+There are few requirements of redirecting logs to specified files.
+E.g,
+ 1. Wifi initialization log file name - WiFilog.txt.0
+ 2. Wifi telemtery related related log file name - wifihealth.txt
+ 3. Device Image version - version.txt

 ## Memory and performance requirements

 Where memory and performance are of concern, Architecture may of imposed limits on memory and CPU usage.
 When the component is delivered, is there a requirement to state memory and CPU usage statistics for auditing purposes
 A) No

 ## Quality Control

-Are there any requirements for the use of static code analysis tools:

-e.g. Coverity, Black duck, etc.
+Are there any requirements for the use of static code analysis tools: e.g. Coverity, Black duck, etc.
+A) Yes, Coverity tool is used

 Testing requirements: valgrind, etc. Any specific test to focus on, e.g. longevity testing, etc.
+A) Basic wifi sanity (CPU, Memory etc), regression and functionality test should be performed.
+If defects would it should be fixed and verified again.

 What specific component tests should be run.
-A) All sorts of coverity and memory analysis tools may prove beneficial.
+A) All functional and non- functional tests related to Wifi component.

 ## Licensing

 Are there any licensing requirements?
 A) YES.
-Common Repo is subjected to GPLV 2.0 license, While Additional OEM patches may not.
+Common Repo is subjected to GPLV 2.0 license, While Additional OEM patches may not  reuired license.

 ## Build Requirements

 Any build requirements, specific tooling, library format, etc. versions of specific support libraries.
 Ideally this would be a systemwide for the RDK.
-A) No. Regular ANSI C toolchain would be enough.
+A) Regular ANSI C toolchain would be enough to build.

 ## Variability Management

 How is evolution managed?
 A) Compile time CFLAGS with revision info mentioned in Version and Version History.

 What optional methods are there and how are the capabilities of the interface discovered?
 A) Feature defined Flags.
 Seperation of files in the build sequence with every introduced versions.

 If a method is not supported by a component or component dependent hardware.
 How is that managed?
 A) Vendor specific Flags or device specific C defines.

 Is there an expected approach for managing different interface library versions?
-A) all of the above
+A) Vendor specific Flags and Feature defined Flags

 What approaches have been taken to make the interface extensible and amenable to customization on a per product basis.
-For example, picture modes on TV products are defined on a per product basis.
-The interface therefore implements a discovery method to obtain and set product defined configurations.
-Call out that this is expected and that at integration, work would be required to define these product defined configuration.
 A) The driving layers are expected to use the provisional APIs to retrieve the supported standards and act accordingly.

 # Interface API Documentation